Transition from the battlefield to the classroom with immersive academic boot camps designed to help student veterans succeed at college.

 Warrior-Scholar Project (WSP) is a national nonprofit that empowers enlisted veterans and service members to excel at four-year universities through immersive one- to two-week academic boot camps at some of the nation’s top colleges and universities — including Yale, Harvard, Notre Dame, University of Southern California, and Texas A&M, among many others.
 The nonprofit also offers workshops tailored to address the unique needs of veterans enrolled in community college.
 Offered at no cost to veterans and enlisted active duty service members, the programs are designed to introduce veterans to college-level material and an academic environment while learning strategies to become better students.

-The introductory academic experience has a lasting impact: Ninety-nine percent of 2020 WSP participants recommend WSP to fellow veterans, and 97 percent indicated that they are more confident they will succeed in college.
+The introductory academic experience has a lasting impact: 100% of 2021 WSP participants recommend WSP to fellow veterans, and 98% indicated that they are more confident they will complete a bachelor’s degree.

-Warrior-Scholar Project’s academic boot camps traditionally take place from May until August and are exclusively for current and former enlisted service members who are intent on pursuing higher education.
+Warrior-Scholar Project’s academic boot camps traditionally take place from June through August and are exclusively for current and former enlisted service members who are intent on pursuing higher education.
 Typically, student veterans enjoy the full college experience from staying in dorms to eating in the dining hall to studying in the historic libraries of the host institution.
 With the exception of travel (if applicable), these courses are offered at no cost to the student veteran participant.
-WSP intends to return to on-site programming for summer 2021.
-However, due to pandemic-related uncertainties, WSP is unable to guarantee that all programming will be offered on site.
-Additionally, WSP will offer a virtual programming component.
-In the event that on site programming is deemed unsafe, WSP will keep applicants informed if those programs are converted to the virtual platform.
+WSP intends to fully return to in-person programming at all partner institutions for summer 2022.
+However, due to pandemic-related uncertainties, WSP is unable to guarantee that all programming will be offered on campus.
+In the event that on-site programming is deemed unsafe, WSP will keep applicants informed if those programs are converted to the virtual platform.